 Targeting Heart Disease Symptoms

-Heart disease manifests in different ways for each patient, but many with severe heart conditions like coronary artery disease or congestive heart failure experience:
+Heart disease manifests in different ways for each patient, but many with chronic and severe coronary artery disease or congestive heart failure experience:

 - Persistent fatigue